Kate O'Sullivan: Impressions

 She appeared in DoubleTake, created by Alison Jackson (Bafta for Innovation 2001).
-O'Sullivan's impressions, namely Nancy Dell'Olio and Ulrika Jonsson, featured in Jackson's 2006 production Sven: The Coach, The Cash And His Lovers for Channel 4.
+O'Sullivan's impressions, namely Nancy Dell'Olio and Ulrika Jonsson, featured in Jackson's Sven: The Coach, The Cash And His Lovers for Channel 4.

 O’Sullivan features as an impressionist in the topical BBC Radio 4 satire starring Rory Bremner Tonight.

-Kate O’Sullivan performed stand-up and impressions at the Leicester Square Theatre (2010 and 2011), the New Players Theatre (2010) and Brighton Komedia (2011).
-In 2011 she performed in Funny Women Sunday Showcase at the Leicester Square Theatre.
+Kate O’Sullivan performed stand-up and impressions at the Leicester Square Theatre, the New Players Theatre and Brighton Komedia.
+She performed in Funny Women Sunday Showcase at the Leicester Square Theatre.

 Radio

-2017 radio includes the roles of Auntie Megs and Zita in new dramatisation of Michael Morpurgo's Alone on a Wide, Wide Sea for BBC Radio 2.
+O'Sullivan plays various roles in the story of the KLF in How To Burn A Million Quid and the roles of Auntie Megs and Zita in new dramatisation of Michael Morpurgo's Alone on a Wide, Wide Sea for BBC Radio 2.
 For Classic FM: The Pazza Factor: the story of the birth of Classic FM, directed by Bill Dare, producer of Dead Ringers.
 Written by Sean Grundy and Cara Jennings, it starred Jon Culshaw, Duncan Wisbey as Ralph Bernard and Kate O'Sullivan as Margaret Thatcher.
-In 2016 she read for Something Understood, produced by Adam Fowler and presented by Mark Tully, also Radio 4.
-She was a regular on Radio 4's 2014 impression and sketch show starring Lewis Macleod, Duncan Wisbey and Julian Dutton Lewis Macleod Is Not Himself.
+She read for Something Understood, produced by Adam Fowler and presented by Mark Tully, also Radio 4.
+She was a regular on Radio 4's impression and sketch show starring Lewis Macleod, Duncan Wisbey and Julian Dutton Lewis Macleod Is Not Himself.

 A recommendation from Rob Brydon in 1998 secured her first radio job on Five Live's The Treatment.
-Directed by Steve Punt and Talkwell McCloud, it was hosted by Stuart Maconie from 1994–2001.
-In October 2008, she was a guest on Steve Punt and Hugh Dennis' sitcom The Party Line for Radio 4, She has played Queen Question in BBC7's Quizland for two series.
-Other radio includes Hot Gas for Radio 1 and The Sharp End (2010), a sitcom for BBC Radio 2 with Alistair McGowan.
+Directed by Steve Punt and Talkwell McCloud, it was hosted by Stuart Maconie from 1994 to 2001.
+She was a guest on Steve Punt and Hugh Dennis' sitcom The Party Line for Radio 4 and has played Queen Question in BBC7's Quizland for two series.
+Other radio includes Hot Gas for Radio 1 and The Sharp End, a sitcom for BBC Radio 2 with Alistair McGowan, various in the Framley Examiner Podcast.